mathias234/binary_rw/README.md

 #### TODO

-- Multiple underlying streams like Memory Stream and File Stream (only file stream currently)
+- Add more streams like MemoryStream